There’s a reason the U.S. experienced a shortage of seed, chickens, piglets, and other farm items over the past two years.

 Did you know that you can probably start a garden with the food that’s already in your house?

-I mean, assuming you don’t subsist off chicken nuggets and Mountain Dew here…
+I mean, assuming you don’t subsist on chicken nuggets and Mountain Dew here…

 But if you have something in your veggie drawer, you might be able to grow it!